 News

 Unlock the Editor’s Digest for free Roula Khalaf, Editor of the FT, selects her favourite stories in this weekly newsletter.
-Business leaders have warned that the UK government’s tax-raising plans and negativity about its economic inheritance risk undermining its efforts to boost private sector investment.
-Sir Keir Starmer’s Labour government is desperate to attract foreign
+US lawmakers have expressed concern to the UK about China’s plan to build a massive embassy in London as Prime Minister Sir Keir Starmer prepares to meet President Donald Trump.
+Chris Smith, the Republican chair

 - « Previous Page